 What kind of data do companies want on you?
-(Think back to Chapter 3 "Consumer Behavior: How People Make Buying Decisions" and Chapter 5 "Market Segmenting, Targeting, and Positioning".)
-They want to know where you live so they can apply PRIZM or VALS data to know you better and create marketing messages more likely to persuade you to buy something.
+They want to know where you live so they can apply data about your neighborhood to know you better and create marketing messages more likely to persuade you to buy something.
 They want to know how much you make to see if you can afford a higher-priced product.
 They want to know about the other things you buy, because that will likely affect what you buy in the future.
 If you own a boat, for example, you're more likely to buy fishing gear in the future.
 If you buy fishing gear, you're more likely to buy clothes from Columbia.
 And so on.
 The more they know, the more they can create offers tailored to fit your lifestyle and to entice you to buy.

-- 32. Laws that limit the amount and type of information a company can collect about a consumer and also specify how that information can be used or shared. - 33.
-A legal act that requires certain institutions to provide written notice of their privacy policies. - 34.
+- 33. A legal act that requires certain institutions to provide written notice of their privacy policies. - 34.
 Statements about how a company will use and protect a consumer's private data.